stratosphereips/IDPS-Comparison-Tool/README.md

 ## Comparison Method 1: How labels per timewindow are calculated
 Timewindow labels are detected in the following way:

-A timewindow is 1h interval, the given pcap is splitted into as many 1h intervals as needed and each interval (timewindow) has 1 label, either malicious or benign
+A timewindow is 1h interval, the given pcap is split into as many 1h intervals as needed and each interval (timewindow) has 1 label, either malicious or benign

 #### for slips
 the slips database given to this tool using -s contains a table called alerts where slips stores the malcious timewindows with their label, start and end date.